hexwhiz/hexwhiz/README.md

 A Rookie Web Developer💻, Open Source Contributer⚔️ and A Space Nerd🚀!
 </h2>

 I am a learning web developer who have a particular interest in open source development.
 I have a passion to learn new technologies and share my knowledge with others as much as possible.
 Space and physics are my passion.
 I love to understand how our universe works.
-My other interests are reading, football, music and video games.
+My other interests are reading, football, music and acquiring new knowledge.

 ## 🔍Find me elsewhere: